 Some works go beyond documentation to intervention, or rather document political interventions.
 Such is the case with the two films October 25th + 26th by Kika Thorne and Mattress City by Kika Thorne and Adrian Blackwell.
-Deriving more from the experimental than the documentary tradition, these films' styles are appropriate to the serious urban play depicted: on two occasions, in response to Days of Action (October 1996) and in protest against homelessness (February 1998), the adhoc October Group and the February Group created temporary guerrilla constructions in Nathan Phillips Square, which they activated or inhabited for the day or overnight.
+Deriving more from an experimental than a documentary tradition, these films' styles are appropriate to the serious urban play depicted: on two occasions, in response to Metro Days of Action in 1996 and in protest against homelessness in 1997, the ad hoc October Group and the February Group created temporary guerrilla constructions in Nathan Phillips Square, which they activated or inhabited for the day or overnight.